Iraq's multi-ethnic future now at grave risk, says MRG

 The Iraqi government must immediately act to ensure the protection of all religious minorities at risk in Iraq today, whilst the international community must also play its part in ensuring the country is not emptied of some of the world's most ancient and vulnerable minorities, says the international rights organisation.
 Read more...

 Annual survey warns of severe consequences of ignoring global hate crime towards minorities and indigenous peoples

+Hate crime towards minorities and indigenous peoples is a daily reality in many countries across the globe, says Minority Rights Group International in its annual report, but is often ignored by authorities.
 The international organisation's flagship report, State of the World's Minorities and Indigenous Peoples 2014 , focuses on ‘Freedom from hate' and presents compelling evidence showing that hate crime and hate speech are prevalent in all regions of the world.

 New online map shows Middle East, Africa states dominate Peoples under Threat 2014 survey on risk of mass killing